jasniec/WebsiteParser/README.md

 \
 Optional properties:
 - Attribute - when is set, Selector will extract attribute's value, not markup content
-- NotParseWhenNotFound - if true, selector pointing a not existing element will skip to another property without throwing exception
+- NotParseWhenNotFound - if true, selector pointing a not existing element (or attribute doesn't exist) will skip to another property without throwing exception
+- EmptyValues - if a SelectorAttribute's result will be one of these, parsing this property will be skipped (similar to `NotParseWhenNotFound`)

 Known restrictions:
 - Don't use `:nth-of-type` pseudo class